The information in this section is, in part, informed from the website of the Department of Children and Youth Affairs.

 Each school must have a Designated Liaison Person (DLP) in place for dealing with child protection concerns.
 The name of the DLP should be displayed in a prominent position near the main entrance to the school.

-The school DLP has responsibility for ensuring that the standard reporting procedure is followed, so that suspected child protection concerns are referred promptly to the designated person in the HSE Children and Family Services or in the event of an emergency and the unavailability of the HSE, to An Garda Síochána.
+The school DLP has responsibility for ensuring that the standard reporting procedure is followed, so that suspected child protection concerns are referred promptly to the designated person in TUSLA the Child and Family Agency or in the event of an emergency and the unavailability of TUSLA, to An Garda Síochána.

 If you wish to report a child protection concern you should speak to the DLP in your school and that person will be responsible for making the report.

-Can I report a child protection concern about a school directly to the HSEChildren and Family Services?
+Can I report a child protection concern about a school directly to TUSLA the Child and Family Agency?

-Yes, you can report a child protection concern about a school directly to the HSE Children and Family Services by contacting your local social work office.
-The HSE will tell you how best to proceed.
+Yes, you can report a child protection concern about a school directly to the Child and Family Agency Child Protection Social Work Services by contacting your local social work office.
+TUSLA will tell you how best to proceed.
 It may then contact the school or ask you to contact the school or others.

 What is in place to assist schools and the department in dealing with child protection concerns?

-When conducting a Whole School Evaluation, Department inspectors seek evidence to confirm that a school is complying with the requirements of the Child Protection Procedures for Primary and Post-Primary Schools.
-Where, during any evaluation/inspection work in a school, an inspector identifies deficiencies in relation to the Child Protection Procedures for Primary and Post-Primary Schools he/she will immediately bring this to the attention of school management.
+When conducting a Whole School Evaluation, Department inspectors seek evidence to confirm that a school is complying with the requirements of the Child Protection Procedures for Primary and Post-Primary Schools 2017.
+Where, during any evaluation/inspection work in a school, an inspector identifies deficiencies in relation to the Child Protection Procedures for Primary and Post-Primary Schools 2017 he/she will immediately bring this to the attention of school management.

 Any deficiency is considered by the Department as serious and school management will be advised that the issues identified should be addressed without delay.
 Where a subsequent recommendation is made in a publishable report, the inspector will inform school management that the Department expects the board to use the school response form to confirm that the issues have been addressed.